-The movers have loaded the truck, they’ve closed the freight doors and are about to leave with everything you own, when your stomach churns and for a fleeting moment you wonder if you’ll ever see that family heirloom again.
-I’ve had some good experiences with moving companies and one experience that still leaves me shaking.
-It only takes one incident, which in my case involved the police, a lawyer and a very aggressive television crew, to make you realize how important it is to do all you can to ensure your belongings are in the best possible hands.
+The movers have loaded the truck, they’ve closed the freight doors, and are about to leave with everything you own, when your stomach churns and for a fleeting moment you wonder if you’ll ever see that family heirloom again.
+It only takes one bad incident to make you realize how important it is to do all you can to ensure your belongings are in the best possible hands.

 So how do you find and hire a reliable moving company?

 Most companies have websites that list their services, service history, destinations they will move to, and roughly how much it will cost.
 This is a great place to get background information and to start compiling a list of potential companies.
 Also, most companies will list contact information, including e-mail addresses, allowing you to ask questions and be provided with a written response.

 Most people you know have moved once or twice in their life, so ask friends, family, and colleagues if they can recommend a company, or if there's a company they don't recommend.
 Both lists are invaluable when choosing a mover.